What is Paragard?

 It can be devastating when the medical device you rely on fails.
 If you or someone you love suffered serious complications or unexpected surgery during the removal of the Paragard device, you may be eligible to file a Paragard IUD lawsuit.

 The Nash & Franciskato Law Firm has a proven track record against medical device manufacturers.
-We will review your case in a free and confidential consultation, no risk or obligation to take legal action.
+We will review your case in a free and confidential consultation, with no risk or obligation to take legal action.